what is marketing?

 Sure – effective communication and sales revenue are crucial, however, marketing is about building profitable exchange relationships.
 Relationships that are profitable for all parties over the long-term.

-You will have visited markets, shops, restaurants, received the services of dentists, doctors, and mechanics, and, experienced events such as cinema, concerts, and sports.
+you will have visited markets, shops, restaurants, received the services of dentists, doctors, & mechanics, &, experienced events such as cinema, concerts, & sports.

-Many will have purchased a car, an overseas holiday, and some a home – you know that some products are more important than others.
+many will have purchased a car, an overseas holiday, & some a home – you know that some products are more important than others.

-As a connected consumer, you have shared your consumption experiences with family and friends and observed and learned from the consumption experiences of society.
+you have shared your consumption experiences with family & friends & observed & learned from the consumption experiences of society.

-You have influenced consumer attitudes and learned what products to approach and what to avoid.
+you have influenced consumer attitudes & learned what products to approach and what to avoid.

-Now it is time to put those consumption experiences to work.
+now it is time to put all those experiences to work.